weaversa/cryptol-course/README.md

  (Total Elapsed Time: 0.056s, using Z3)
 ```

-Don't worry -- we also walk you through [accessing and installing
+Don't worry -- the first lab walks you through [installing and running
 Cryptol](INSTALL.md).

 -----